Ashwini Deshpande: Books

-Ashwini Deshpande currently has published several books of her own, including The Grammar of Caste: Economic Discrimination in Contemporary India, published in 2011, Globalization and Development: A Handbook of New Perspectives, published in 2010, and The Global Economic Crisis and the Developing World.
+Ashwini Deshpande has currently published several books of her own, including The Grammar of Caste: Economic Discrimination in Contemporary India, published in 2011, Globalization and Development: A Handbook of New Perspectives, published in 2010, and The Global Economic Crisis and the Developing World.

 The Grammar of Caste: Economic Discrimination in Contemporary India is about the discrimination there is within Indian society because of the caste system in India and how it has changed in recent years.
 Data from the Indian Railways for 23 years was examined.
-Research from various other writers suggests that there is patterns in the labour market which show that in many jobs people are discriminated against just because of their caste.
+Research from various other writers suggests that there are patterns in the labour market which show that in many jobs people are discriminated against just because of their caste.

 Globalization and Development: A Handbook of New Perspectives is a book written about the alternatives of globalization.
-Taking specific countries as case studies, the book explores alternative policies which could be implemented other than the mainstream discourse.
+Taking specific countries as case studies, the book explores alternative policies which could be implemented outside of the mainstream discourse.
 In the book, decomposition method was used to measure the discrimination people face because of the caste system, and she discusses the advantages and disadvantages of using this methodology as well.

 The Global Economic Crisis and the Developing World is a book about how wealth inequality can be effected by an economic crisis.
 In addition, it analyzes how unemployment is affected in a country due to a financial crisis by comparing separate countries unemployment and inequality levels.
 In the book, the main countries which are discussed are South Africa and Brazil.
 There was a correlation between inequality and unemployment with a coefficient of 80% based on data from 2001, 2002, and 2007.
 But, South Africa was a bit of an outlier as the data from the middle-class did not have a correlation with unemployment compared to the other classes and Brazil.
 The results showed that for a country to face the least amount of loss during a crisis, policies to maximize employment should be implemented.